Getting started

 In the Playground

 No local build at all: open the Playground, which loads the same wasm core in your browser.
-Edit JSX in the editor and it renders live — the quickest way to explore the component and styling surface before wiring up a local project.
+Pick Solid, Vue Vapor, or Octane in the toolbar, edit JSX in the editor, and it renders live — the quickest way to explore the component and styling surface before wiring up a local project.

 What the build just did

-.cache/.
+vue-jsx-vapor, or the Octane universal compiler — plus TypeScript runs over every module reachable from your entry, content-hash cached in.cache/.
 As it goes it collects every class literal and every text codepoint from the AST.
-The Tailwind-subset compiler turns the collected classes intostyles.bin, the font baker rasterizes an Inter atlas containing only the characters your app uses, images are decoded, and it's all packed intodist/<app>.dcpak. - Bundle.
+The Tailwind-subset compiler turns the collected classes intostyles.bin, the font baker rasterizes an Inter atlas containing only the characters your app uses, images are decoded, and it's all packed intodist/<app>.pak. - Bundle.
 Bun bundles the app (IIFE, targeting the browser, unminified) from

 the cached pass-1 transforms into